orbeon/orbeon-forms-doc/form-builder/mcp.md

 ## What it does

-The Orbeon Form Builder MCP server exposes Form Builder functionality to AI assistants, such as ChatGPT, via the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro), a standard protocol supported by most AI assistants.
-This allows AI assistants to interact with Form Builder, for example to:
+The Form Builder MCP server exposes Form Builder functionality to AI agents, such as Claude Code, Claude Cowork, OpenAI Codex, and Google Antigravity via the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro), a standard protocol supported by most AI agents.
+This allows AI agents to interact with Form Builder, for example to:

 - create forms based on user instructions
 - modify existing forms based on user instructions